CMDR-Squedie/EDConstrDepot/README.md

 Features:
 - construction depot requested commodity tracking
 - indicators for availability at recent market
-- indicators for hauling under capacity or hauling more than required
+- indicators for hauling under capacity or hauling more than required (for absent-minded people like myself :)
 - simulate Fleet Carrier Buy requests as construction depot
 - simulate Fleet Carrier Sell offers as available cargo
 - group several active construction for one request (useful for low quantity requests)